7 Best Projection Screens for Conference Rooms

 Ambient light rejecting screens changed everything for conference room projector installations.
 These screens use angular reflection properties to reject light coming from above (your ceiling lights) while preserving light from the projector.
 ALR technology lets you keep some lights on during presentations.
 The screen material includes microscopic structures that preferentially reflect projector light toward viewers while absorbing or redirecting ambient light away.

 An ambient light rejecting screen costs 3 to 5 times more than white screens.
 Worth it?
 Absolutely, if your room has windows or you can't control lighting.
 The difference in brightness and color accuracy is dramatic.
-I've measured ambient light rejection improvements of 50-60% in typical office environments.
+I've measured ambient light rejection improvements of 50-60% in typical office environments, which often feature office bookcases and other furnishings that can create additional light reflections.

 High gain screens amplify brightness but narrow the viewing angle.
 A screen with 2.0 gain reflects twice as much light as a standard white screen, but only within a limited cone.
 Sit too far off-center and the image dims noticeably.
 These work well in narrow conference rooms where everyone sits relatively centered to the screen.
 Avoid them in wide rooms or large venues where people spread across a broad seating area.